dillionmegida/thewebfor5/src/pages/p/git/introduction-to-git.md

 authorID: 2
 pageDescription: >-
   Git, simply put is a tool which we use to track the changes we make in our code while developing software. git also allows multiple developers work on a single project together without overwriting each other’s code.
-pageKeywords: 'git, what is git, introduction to git, GitHub, git basics, bitbucket, repository, version control, js'
+pageKeywords: "git, what is git, introduction to git, GitHub, git basics, bitbucket, repository, version control, js"
 cover: >-
   https://res.cloudinary.com/dillionmegida/image/upload/v1578440183/images/thewebfor5/what-is-git_upwrww.jpg
 tags: ["git", "basics"]
 ---

 ## What is git?

 Git, simply put is a tool which we use to track the changes we make in our code while developing software.

 Tracking the changes we make is an amazing feature of git but the best part is git allows multiple developers to work on a single project together without overwriting each other’s code.